A version of this story was originally published in June 2021. It has been updated.

 With additional reporting by Crystal Karges, MS, RDN, IBCLC

-If you are breastfeeding , your body is working hard to create and maintain your milk supply—you need about 500 extra calories every day!
-(That is more than what you needed during pregnancy!)
-And of course, you are adjusting to life with a newborn which can be physically demanding as well.
+If you are breastfeeding, your body is working hard to create and maintain your milk supply—you need about 500 extra calories every day.
+(That's more than what you needed during pregnancy!)
+And of course, you are adjusting to life with a newborn, which can be physically demanding as well.

-Not only does nourishment allow your body to heal physically from pregnancy and birth, but it may also protect your emotional health.
-We need to learn more about it, though it appears that good nutrition can decrease the risk of developing postpartum mood disorders.
+Not only does nourishment and postpartum recovery allow your body to heal physically from pregnancy and birth, but certain nutrients, like B vitamins, may also protect your emotional health by helping regulate your mood.

 Here are the nutrients to focus on to support your postpartum recovery, plus what to add to your grocery list to get them.

 During pregnancy, the body draws calcium from mom's bones to support the growth of the baby.
-During breastfeeding, the body continues to pull calcium from you into the breast milk.
+During breastfeeding, the body continues to pull calcium into your breast milk.
 Getting enough calcium is essential to preventing long-term bone loss and osteoporosis down the road.